ehmicky/log-process-errors/README.md

 Feel free to
-[chat with us on Gitter](https://gitter.im/ehmicky/log-process-errors) if you're unclear on how to use this project.
+[chat with us on Gitter](https://gitter.im/ehmicky/log-process-errors) if you're unclear about how to use this project.

 If you found a bug or would like to request a feature, please [submit an issue on GitHub](issues) instead.
 Don't hesitate to do so: this